11 Speech Therapy Rewards (that don’t include candy!)

 Have any other suggestions for rewards for progress that are not food-related?
 Please share with us in the comments section below.

 Working as a therapist is rewarding in and of itself, but having more time with your family and friends is too!
 Ever considered working remotely from the comfort of your own home via telepractice?
-Check out how it works here and browse our current opportunities here.
 It’s never too late to make a change in your career, especially when you prefer a more flexible schedule!
+Start your virtual SLP career today and search our jobs through the button below.